Linda Parks

-Linda Parks (born February 21, 1957) is an American politician who served as Ventura County Supervisor representing the second district from January 2003 to December 2022.
+Linda Parks (born February 21, 1957) is an American politician who served as the Ventura County, California, Supervisor representing the second district from January 2003 to December 2022.
 She previously served as the Mayor, Councilmember, and a Planning Commissioner for the City of Thousand Oaks.

 Early life, education, and early career

 Linda Parks was born in Los Angeles, California at UCLA.
 Her mother managed a bookstore and her father, Gene Moss, was a writer, actor, and the voice of Smokey Bear.
 Parks earned her Bachelor of Arts in political science at California Polytechnic State University, San Luis Obispo in 1980.
 Parks earned her Masters in Urban Planning from the University of Washington 1982.

 Parks worked as a transportation planner for private, public and non-profit companies including, Transportation Management Services, Commuter Transportation Service, and the City of Ventura with her transportation planning work included in the 1984 Summer Olympics and the Getty Museum.

 Parks began her efforts to preserve the 2,800 acre Ahmanson Ranch from development in 1987 which culminated in the land's purchase by the State of California in 2003.